intel/rohd-hcl/doc/components/multiplier.md

 - [Compression Tree Multipy Accumulate](#compression-tree-multiply-accumulate)

+The compression tree based arithmetic units are built from a set of components for Booth-encoding, column compression, and parallel prefix adders described in the [`Booth Encoding Multiplier Building Blocks`](./multiplier_components.md#booth-encoding-multiplier-building-blocks) section.

 ## Carry Save Multiplier

 Carry save multiplier is a digital circuit used for performing multiplication operations.
 It